arangodb/docs/3.6/oasis/my-account.md

 ---
 # My Account

+You can access information related to your account via the _User Toolbar_.
-The _User Toolbar_ is in the top right corner in the Oasis dashboard and accessible from every view.
+The toolbar is in the top right corner in the Oasis dashboard and accessible from every view.
 There are three elements:

 - _Bell icon_: Notifications ([Invites](#invites))